Why Do We Need

 To Raise Funds?

-Exeter Cathedral needs to raise funds to ensure that it can properly fulfil its role as the Mother Church of Devon, with:
+Exeter Cathedral needs to raise funds to make sure it can properly fulfil its role as a centre for worship and mission in the Diocese, and also a place of civic gathering for the people of Exeter and Devon.

 To achieve this we shall:

-• Repair and renovate the fabric of the Cathedral itself, and the other historic buildings in its precincts.
+• Continue to repair and renovate the fabric of the Cathedral itself, and the other historic buildings in its precincts such as the Medieval Hall.
 This will improve hospitality and accessibility to visitors, and allow for the more effective working of the Cathedral and its long term sustainability

 Essential works to the Cathedral include: